-covers an electrocardiogram screening if you get a
+covers an electrocardiogram screening if you get areferral

 from your doctor or other health care provider as part of your one-time "Welcome to Medicare" preventive visit.
-EKGs are also covered as diagnostic tests.
+Part B also covers EKGs as diagnostic tests.
 Medicare covers these screenings once when part of the “Welcome to Medicare” visit and more often when used as a diagnostic test.

 To find out how much your test, item, or service will cost, talk to your doctor or health care provider.
 The specific amount you’ll owe may depend on several things, like: